 “What, you mean they’re actually bidding against each other for the fossils?”
 Blue asks.
 “Why not just share them?

 “Can’t,” Ryback says.
 “The private funders either want them for their collection, which puts them at odds with the museum, or for their research, which can take years.
-The museum doesn’t mind buying them second-hand from anyone that doesn’t need them anymore, but they have a strong interest in whole specimen, which means they have to bid aggressively.
+The museum doesn’t mind buying them second-hand from anyone that doesn’t need them anymore, but they have a strong interest in whole specimens, which means they have to bid aggressively.
 And whatever the Cinnabar folks do with them, it doesn’t leave much behind, so they’re at odds with everyone.”

 “So how many of these fossils can actually get revived?”
 Blue asks.
 “We’ve got what, only three from Kanto?”